IsAvaible/dart-webuntis/README.md

 # Disclaimer
-Please be aware that this wrapper is extremly bare bones, as I only implemented the methods that I think will be usefull in app development.
+Please be aware that this wrapper is extremely bare bones, as I only implemented the methods that I think will be useful in app development.
-This is in no way a suffisticated approach of properly wraping the cluncky HTTP API provided by WebUntis, but it should do the job.
+This is in no way a sophisticated approach of properly wrapping the clunky HTTP API provided by WebUntis, but it should do the job.
-If you feel inspired to contribute to this project please do so, as it may help other developers facing the same limitations!
+If you feel inspired to contribute to this project, please do so, as it may help other developers facing the same limitations!